w3c/mathml-docs/intent-explainer/index.md

 ## Semantic Reading Considerations

-Most AT can do a good job reading high school and lower college level math.
+Most Assistive Technology (AT) can do a good job reading high school and lower college level math.
 However, problems occur because mathematical notations can be ambiguous.
 For example, $(x,y)$ could be the coordinate of a point or it could be the open interval from x to y.
 Braille math codes such as Nemeth and UEB encode them the same.
 Speech could do so also with the literal reading "open paren x comma y close paren".
 However, this is not how someone would typically read it.
-Instead, they would say something like "the point x comma y" or "the open interval from x to y".
+Instead, people would say something like "the point x comma y" or "the open interval from x to y".

 There is a supposition that semantic readings are "better", but this has not been confirmed by research for people that are blind; studies do show that semantic reading styles are better for individuals with dyslexia and other non-visual print disabilities.
-Nonetheless, it is widely assumed that semantic speech is important because people/teachers use such readings often and listeners are used to hearing them.
+Nonetheless, it is widely assumed that semantic speech, or at least speech that includes many special cases, is important because people/teachers use such readings often and listeners are used to hearing them.
 In many cases, the semantic reading is shorter and therefore uses less working memory.

 ### Examples
-Some examples of semantic vs. syntactic readings are:
+Some examples of semantic/special cased readings vs. syntactic readings are:
 * $x^2$ -- "x squared" versus "x superscript 2 end superscript"
 * $\hat{x}$ -- "x hat" versus "x modified above with circumflex"
 * $\big(\begin{smallmatrix} 1 & 0\\\\ 0 & 1\end{smallmatrix}\big)$ -- "the 2 by 2 identity matrix" vs "open paren start 2 by 2 table;  row 1, column 1, 1, column 2, 0, row 2, column 1 0, column 2 1, end table, close paren"

 While all AT speaks $x^2$ semantically, some do not speak $\hat{x}$ semantically, and none currently recognize an identity matrix.
-Recognizing special matrix forms such as identity matrices requires significant work on the part of AT.
+In general, recognizing the many special cases for scripts ($x^3$, $\bar{x}$, ...) requires significant work.
+That is even more true for recognizing special matrix forms such as identity matrices.
 While a sighted person can instantly recognize an identity matrix, someone using a screen reader would have to linearly listen to all of the entries which is an extra burden for the AT user.

 Higher mathematics adds an additional tier of complexity.
 In it, even $x^2$ can be ambiguous, and may warrant a different reading than ordinary.
 One such case is $L^2$ read simply "L2" in the domain of Lebesgue spaces.
 In such texts, the author can often find themselves to be one of a only a handful of practitioners who have full grasp of their technical terminology, making frequent manual annotations important for accessibility of the content.